 Persistent classes are Java classes that store their data (objects) within the tables of the Hibernate framework’s database.
 They are special in that they need a set constructor for them to function as normal.
 Proxies – some of the core Hibernate functions – are heavily dependant on the workflow of persistent classes.

-A good piece of advice that a lot of developers stress concerning the job interviews is that you should always elaborate on the questions, especially the more advanced ones.
+A good piece of advice in Hibernate interview questions is that a lot of developers stress concerning the job interviews is that you should always elaborate on the questions, especially the more advanced ones.
 In doing so, you not only show that you know the answer, but also that you are quite knowledgeable on the topic, in general.
 This is especially true for questions such as this one – try to give a specific answer, but then expand it with 2-3 more additional sentences.
 If you do so, you will surely leave a good, lasting impression on your employers.

 Question 6: Should your use default Hibernate templates?